EMA Resources

 Solving for V

-The DC capability associated with Power integrity simulation, only requires two things: an accounting of load and resistance.
+The DC capability associated with Power Delivery Network analysis, only requires two things: an accounting of load and resistance.
 An accounting of load is simply how many devices are being supplied and how much current does each device require.
 Cumulatively, this the “I” in our Ohm’s law (V=IxR) reference.
 Resistance, or “R”.
 We know from previous discussion simulators routinely calculate resistance, even Impedance (“complex resistance”), given only the materials and geometry contained in their CAD databases; this is exactly the case with Power Integrity.

 Often accessible directly from within the PCB CAD tools, PI simulators can readily identify conditions where a chip could become “power starved”, but it doesn’t stop there.
 Because the tools create a model of the board, all the properties (voltage, current and resistance) can be displayed as color-coded overlays directly on the board’s etch.
 This enables both visualization of a problem and an environment where corrections can be made in the native CAD tool and be reflected in the design file.
 While not specifically addressing Power DC issues (one of distribution/capacity), these additional overlays are useful for identifying other concerns associated with power as well.
 Areas of high current density which could result in both EMI defects and reliability issues, can be easily detected and prevented as the simulators produce an intuitive, visual model of the power network.